luiselizondo/expressjsmvc/README.md

 The framework comes out of the box with a bower file so you can run bower install and automatically include jQuery, Bootstrap, Backbone.js and Underscore.js

 #### Module package manager
-ExpressMVC provides you with an easy way to define the needed modules by your application.
-Define the modules you need to download in expressjsmvc.json.
-We use git to download the modules so you need to have it installed first.
-All defined modules will be downloaded into the modules directory.
+ExpressMVC provides you with an easy way to define the needed components by your application.
+Define the components you need to download in expressjsmvc.json.
+We use git to download the components so you need to have it installed first.
+All defined components will be downloaded into the components directory.

-#### Enable or disable modules easily
+#### Enable or disable components easily
-Forget about requiring your modules in your application, all you need to do is add them to the config.modules array and they will be enabled.
+Forget about requiring your components in your application, all you need to do is add them to the config.components array and they will be enabled.

 ### ToDo
-- download modules dependencies
+- download components dependencies

 ### License
 The MIT License (MIT)